 French German Graduate School

-Starting January 1, 2018, the DFH-UFA will be supporting a French-German graduate school between the University of Bordeaux and the Hochschule Geisenheim University, with the Australian Wine Research Institute and the University of Adelaide as associated partners.
+Since 2018, the DFH-UFA is supporting a French-German graduate school between the University of Bordeaux and the Hochschule Geisenheim University, with the Australian Wine Research Institute and the University of Adelaide as associated partners.

 The subject is: